Collision reporting

 Who files the collision report?

-- If a law enforcement officer investigates the collision
+If a law enforcement officer investigates the collision:

-You don’t need to complete a collision report.
-The investigating officer will file one.
+• You don't need to file one.

-- If no law enforcement officer investigates the collision
+If no law enforcement officer investigates the collision:

 Collision information included on a driving record

-- The collision date.
+• The collision date

-- The number of vehicles involved.
+• The number of vehicles involved

-- Whether the vehicles were moving or not.
+• Whether the vehicles were moving or not

-- Whether the collision resulted in any injury or fatality.
+• Whether the collision resulted in any injury or fatality

-- Accident report number.
+• Accident report number

 This information only indicates the person was involved in a collision, not who caused it.